 Preparation of the Section 106 Agreement

-The Development Planning Manager has the responsibility for ensuring that all agreements are completed prior to the proposed works commencing.
+The Head of Planning/ S106 Monitoring Officer has the responsibility for ensuring that all agreements are completed prior to the proposed works commencing.

 You should notify us when you are about to commence works so that we can then calculate the contribution fee required.
 Once the contribution has been received we will monitor the council's spending of this money to ensure that it is used for the correct purpose.